gverni-stripe/stripe-postman-collection/README.md

-# stripe-postman-collection
-My personal collection of Stripe postman files
+# My Personal collection of postman files for Stripe use cases